camunda/docker-camunda-bpm-platform/README.md

 ## Volumes

 The Camunda Platform is installed inside the `/camunda` directory.
-Which means the tomcat configuration files are inside the `/camunda/conf/` directory and the deployments on tomcat are in `/camunda/webapps/`.
+Which means the Apache Tomcat configuration files are inside the `/camunda/conf/` directory and the deployments on Apache Tomcat are in `/camunda/webapps/`.
 The directory structure depends on the application server.

 ## Debug